LastAncientOne/Deep_Learning_Machine_Learning_Stock/README.md

   2. Regression (predict values)

 ### Overfitting, Underfitting, and the bias-variance tradeoff
 Overfitted is when the model memorizes the noise and fits too closely to the training set.
+Good fit is a model that learns the training dataset and genernalizes well with the old out dataset.
 Underfitting is when it cannot establish the dominant trend within the data; as a result, in training errors and poor performance of the model.
 #### Overfitting:
   1. High training error
   2. High test error
 #### Avoding overfitting:
-  1. Early stopping
+  1. Early stopping - stop the training before the model starts learning the noise within the model.
-  2. Training with more data
+  2. Training with more data - adding more data will increase the accuracy of the modelor can help algorithms detect the signal better.
-  3. Data augmentation
+  3. Data augmentation - add clean and relevant data into training data.
-  4. Feature selection
+  4. Feature selection - Use important features within the data.
-  5. Regularization
+  5. Regularization - reduce features by using regularization methods such as L1 regularization, Lasso regularization, and dropout.
-  6. Ensemble methods
+  6. Ensemble methods - combine predictions from multiple separate models such as bagging and boosting.
 #### Good fit:
 Good fit:
   1. Low training error